quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 Concrete event types are defined in event schema, which declare a namespace consisting of one or more categories, each containing related event types.
-This document defines the `main` event schema.
+This document defines the `std` event schema.
 Other examples are the `quic`
 {{QLOG-QUIC}} and `h3` {{QLOG-H3}} event schema.

 Concrete events MAY extend any part of the abstract Event class, including extending the "data" field ({{data-field}}) of adding custom fields.